yiisoft/yii2/framework/UPGRADE.md

   instance is available via `yii\captcha\CaptchaAction::$driver` field.
 All image settings now should be passed to the driver fields instead of action.
 Automatic detection of the rendering driver is no longer supported.
 * `yii\captcha\Captcha::checkRequirements()` method has been removed.
-* All cache related classes interface has been changed according to PSR-16 'Simple Cache' specification.
+* All cache related classes interface has been changed according to PSR-16 "Simple Cache" specification.
 Make sure you change your invocations for the cache methods accordingly.
 The most notable changes affects methods `get()` and `getMultiple()` as they now accept `$default` argument, which value will be returned in case there is no value in the cache.
 This makes the default return value to be `null` instead of `false`.